-Beef short ribs are probably my favourite cut of meat to smoke at the moment.
+Beef short ribs are probably my favorite cut of meat to smoke at the moment.

 Don’t be fooled by the name.
-There’s nothing “short” about these huge meaty ribs though.
+There’s nothing “short” about these huge meaty ribs.

 What you’ll need:

 Before you get started, ensure you have:

 - A smoker – I’m using my trusty Weber Smokey Mountain but any kind of smoker will do

 - One or more slabs of beef short ribs